Skip to content

 Using PPE

 When using PPE it is important that it is worn and fitted correctly.
-Following the simple steps below will ensure that PPE is put on (donned) and taken off (doffed) in the correct sequence.
+Following the simple steps will ensure that PPE is put on (donned) and taken off (doffed) in the correct sequence.

 Putting on PPE